 Global Patterns of Biodiversity & Protection

-The question of why species occur where they do has long fascinated scientists.
+Questions about why species occur where they do have long fascinated scientists.
 Is it climate, history, some unknown factor?
 It also has important consequences for applied conservation.
 Knowledge of where biodiversity concentrates, and what leads to species diversity, is crucial for guiding conservation planning.

 Understanding the patterns of diversity and their causes has become more pressing with the current extinction crisis.
 From birds to mammals, invasive plants to ants, I've had a long-term research program into patterns of biodiversity and how that knowledge can inform conservation.
-The tools are varied, from global climate models to advanced remote sensing technologies of Lidar and scatterometers.
-The applied aspect of this research most recently developed into a global assessment of the world's protected areas and our progress to the 2010 Biodiversity Goal (the 10% goal).
-See the latest results in Biological Conservation and a related news story at Mongabay.
+The tools are varied, from global climate models to remote sensing technologies.
+Recent results include,

 The Loreto region of Peru is among the most biologically diverse places on the planet, is home to a wide variety of indigenous peoples, and is mostly intact Amazonian forests.
 In collaboration with the Center for International Environmental Law (CIEL) and the Peruvian organization Derecho, Ambiente y Recursos Naturales (DAR), the Sustainable Loreto project aims to secure a sustainable future for the biodiversity and people of Loreto.
 This truly interdisciplinary effort involves biologists, GIS experts, legal experts and others, all joined in an effort to chart a positive future for this largely undeveloped region.